-Etnics Milnor El ectives (12 nours)

 Choose 12 hours required from the following:

 PHIL102 Contemporary Moral Problems (3)

 PHIL104 Introduction to Ethics (3)

 PHIL201 Introduction to Jurisprudence (3)

-PSYC304 Theories & Prin of Psychotherapy (3)
+PSYC304 Theories & Principles of Psychotherapy

+(3)

 SOCW200 Foundations of Social Work (4)

 BUS346 Social, Political & Ethical Issues in

 Business (3)

 COMM280 Communication Ethics (3)

-cannot be used for elective credit and core credit courses marked with two asterisks have prerequisites Other non-listed courses may also be applied to the minor if approved by the Department Chair.
+Other non-listed courses may also be applied to the minor if approved by the Department Chair.
 At least one course must come from a department other than Religion and Philosophy.